My mission in life is to support learning and development professionals in being as effective as they can be.

 I have enjoyed a long career (30+ years!) as a learning and development professional, engaging in a variety of roles.
 A colleague once told me that I was a “learning professional’s learning professional “– and I like that description because it captures the idea that I dedicate my energies to supporting the development of people who consult, design, develop, and teach in corporate and academic settings.
 I founded Learning 4 Learning Professionals in 2012.

-I have been teaching graduate classes in adult learning, learning technology, instructional design and consulting for 10 years, since earning my doctoral degree in human and organizational learning from The George Washington University.
+I have been teaching graduate classes in adult learning, learning technology, instructional design, and consulting for 10 years, since earning my doctoral degree in human and organizational learning from The George Washington University.
+(Here’s my CV if you are interested.)

 My work is distinguished by actively and unobtrusively incorporating the rich theory and research base that under-girds our work.
 I build a lot of my recommendations and activities from industry models and research evidence so that I can be more sure that our work will have the desired impact.